-Here’s what it means if you hear a beep before someone picks up the phone, in addition to the regular dial tone:
+Here’s what the beep means before someone picks up the phone, in addition to the regular dial tone:

 There are other phone noises that could potentially cause a beep before a phone is answered, but each would require some type of special circumstance.

-So if you want to learn all about what the beep means that you hear before someone picks up the phone, then you’re in the right place.
+So if you want to learn all about what the beep you hear means exactly before someone picks up the phone, then you’re in the right place.

 Let’s jump right in!